Manaslu Circuit Trek - 15 Days

 FAQs of Manaslu Circuit Trek

-• Can I go to Manaslu trekking without any hiking experience?
+• Can I go to Manaslu Circuit trekking without any hiking experience?

 It is advised not to trek in higher altitudes like the Manaslu trekking route without any prior experience in trekking.
 While you don’t have to be a professional athlete to climb up the Manaslu trail, you do need some level of physical fitness and awareness.
 Trekking without any prior experience can lead to fatigue and tiredness.
 This can cause you to not be able to adapt to the surroundings and can also result in altitude sickness.
 On top of that, you will have to walk for an extended period (at least 15 days) covering 10- 12 km per day which can be tiring for non-trekkers and can seriously dampen your mood for the trip.

-• what kind of currency may I get during the trek to Manaslu?
+• what kind of currency may I get during the Manaslu Circuit Trek?

 Since the Nepalese rupee is the official currency of the kingdom of Nepal, you need to have associated an ample quantity of money with you once traveling to Nepal.
 You’ll simply exchange foreign currency at the exchange counters in Thamel and Tribhuvan international airport.
 While on the trek, they have to use Nepalese currency so you must be brought from the city before you depart to go Manaslu trek.

-• What is the average duration of a round Manaslu trekking?
+• What is the average duration of a round Manaslu Circuit trekking?

 The average duration of a round Manaslu Circuit Trek is typically 14 to 18 days.
 You can also choose short Manaslu trek which can be completed in 10-12 days.

-• What are the health requirements for Manaslu region tekking?
+• What are the health requirements for Manaslu Circuit tekking?

 Manaslu circuit trek is the moderate trek you need to have a moderate level of physical fitness.
 While on the trek is a joyous and wonderful experience.
 You should be able to walk between 6 to 8 on a lower altitude and 8 to 9 hours on high altitude.
 Aerobic exercises as well as running, cycling, swimming, running, and speed walking square measure smart to begin for getting ready treks.